CQCL/pytket-docs/manual/manual_backend.rst

 .. `supports_expectation`
 ..
 Examples of Pauli and operator expectations

 Some simulators will have dedicated support for fast expectation value calculations.
-In this special case, they will provide extra methods :py:meth:`Backend.get_pauli_expectation_value()` and :py:meth:`Backend.get_operator_expectation_value()`, which take a :py:class:`~pytket.Circuit` and some operator and directly return the expectation value.
-Again, we can check whether a :py:class:`~pytket.backends.Backend` has this feature with :py:attr:`Backend.supports_expectation`.
+In this special case, they will provide extra methods :py:class:`~pytket.backends.Backend.get_pauli_expectation_value()` and :py:class:`~pytket.backends.Backend.get_operator_expectation_value()`, which take a :py:class:`~pytket.Circuit` and some operator and directly return the expectation value.
+Again, we can check whether a :py:class:`~pytket.backends.Backend` has this feature with :py:attr:`~pytket.backends.Backend.supports_expectation`.

 .. jupyter-execute::